House valuation for remortgage

 This can result in higher interest rates or a requirement for a larger deposit.
 Understanding this impact empowers you to make informed decisions during the remortgage process.

 However, they lack the nuanced understanding of local market conditions that a professional can provide.
-Online valuations might not account for unique property features or recent market shifts, potentially leading to inaccurate estimates.
+Online valuations might not account for unique property features or recent market shifts, and may lead to inaccurate estimates.

 Seeking valuations from local estate agents

-Local estate agents offer more personalized valuations than online tools.
+Local estate agents offer more personalised valuations than online tools.
 They bring expertise in local market trends and an understanding of how your property's specific characteristics impact its value.

 The role of educated guesses in the valuation process